telekom-mms/aurelia-components/src/value-converters/README.md

 ## date-format-value-converter

-Formats a unix timestamp or formatted date string to a localized date format using moment.
+Formats a unix timestamp as milliseconds or formatted date string to a localized date format using moment.
 Default format is "LLL".

 ### Template